Jay Uhlman: Coaching career

 Individually, five players earned All-Conference honors in 2024 to go along with six named to the All-AAC Championship team, including tournament MVP Jackson Linn, who hit .545 with nine RBIs and four homers, including the walk-off, tournament-clinching blast against Wichita State.
 In the NCAA Regional both Colin Tuft and Luc Fladda were named to the All-Regional team for their efforts.

 At the conclusion of the season, Teo Banks, Jackson Linn, Gavin Schulz and Michael Lombardi were selected to the Louisiana Sports Writers Association All State Team.
-Tulane continued its draft streak of 13 consecutive years by having four players selected in the 2024 MLB Draft: Chandler Welch (6th round, Milwaukee Brewers, Colin Tuft (eighth round, Baltimore Orioles), Brady Marget (16th round, Tampa Bay Rays) and Teo Banks (18th round, Washington Nationals).
-Amongst its peers, Tulane had the 3rd most players drafted by a non-P4 program.
+Tulane continued its draft streak of 13 consecutive years by having four players selected in the 2024 MLB Draft: Chandler Welch (sixth round, Milwaukee Brewers), Colin Tuft (eighth round, Baltimore Orioles), Brady Marget (sixteenth round, Tampa Bay Rays) and Teo Banks (eighteenth round, Washington Nationals).
+Amongst its peers, Tulane had the third most players drafted by a non-P4 program.